 • The Superior Scholastic Achievement Award

 Dr. Wade is a native of Moulton, Alabama.
-Dr. Wade and his wife, Stacey, are the parents of Jake, Sam, and Helen.
+His children are Jake, Sam, and Helen.
 He has been involved in the Junior Church Youth Group with First Presbyterian in Columbia and also served as deacon.
 In addition to his community involvement, Dr. Wade is a member of the following organizations:

 • American Academy of Orthopedic Surgeons